Dehydrated Radish

 How to Prepare & Consume

-Rehydrate in warm water for 10-15 minutes before use in recipes, or add directly to soups and stews for flavor.
+Rehydrate in water before use or add directly to soups and stews for enhanced flavor and nutrition.

 Smart Selection & Storage

 Choose packages that are sealed and free from moisture.
-Look for vibrant color and avoid any signs of mold.
+Look for vibrant color and no signs of spoilage.

 Myths vs Realities